fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-12-04-my-way-into-tech.md

 ---

-You can find me on [twitter](https://twitter.com/felibe444) or [mastodon](https://iosdev.space/@feli) and always be free to write me a DM when you have questions or need help. 🧡
+You can find me on [Twitter](https://twitter.com/felibe444) or [Mastodon](https://iosdev.space/@feli) and always feel free to write me a DM when you have questions or need help. 🧡